Ulm campaign: French plans and preparations

 The French concentrated around the Rhine from early to mid-September.
 210,000 troops of the Grande Armée prepared to cross into Germany and encircle the Austrians.

 In both the campaigns of 1796 and 1800, Napoleon had envisaged the Danube theater as the central focus of French efforts, but in both instances the Italian theater became the most important.
 The Aulic Council thought Napoleon would strike in Italy again.
 Napoleon had other intentions: 210,000 French troops would be launched eastwards from the camps of Boulogne and would envelop General Mack's exposed Austrian army if it kept marching towards the Black Forest.
 Meanwhile, Marshal Murat would conduct cavalry screens across the Black Forest to fool the Austrians into thinking that the French were advancing on a direct west-east axis.
 The main attack in Germany would be supported by French assaults in other theaters: Marshal Masséna would confront Charles in Italy with 50,000 men of the Armée d'Italie, St. Cyr would march to Naples with 20,000 men, and Marshal Brune would patrol Boulogne with 30,000 troops against a possible British invasion.

 Murat and Henri Gratien, Comte Bertrand conducted reconnaissance between the area bordering the Tyrol and the Main as Anne Jean Marie René Savary, chief of the planning staff, drew up detailed road surveys of the areas between the Rhine and the Danube.
-The left wing of the Grande Armée would move from Hanover in northern Germany and Utrecht in the Netherland to fall on Württemberg; the right and center, troops from the Channel coast, would concentrate along the Middle Rhine around cities like Mannheim and Strasbourg.
+The left wing of the Grande Armée would move from Hanover in northern Germany and Utrecht in the Netherlands to fall on Württemberg; the right and center, troops from the Channel coast, would concentrate along the Middle Rhine around cities like Mannheim and Strasbourg.
 While Murat was making demonstrations across the Black Forest, other French forces would then invade the German heartland and swing towards the southeast by capturing Augsburg, a move that was supposed to isolate Mack and interrupt the Austrian lines of communication.